MoElsherbiny/C-language-fundamental/README.md

 This approach can be useful when dealing with situations where there is a partial distance or time remaining that cannot be covered in full hours, such as when calculating travel times for a journey with multiple stops.

+## `The stdlib.h`
+* header file is part of the C standard library and contains declarations for functions and macros that perform general-purpose operations, such as memory allocation, process control, and conversions.

+## `#include <math.h>`
+* is a preprocessor directive that tells the C compiler to include the `math.h` header file in the program.
+The `math.h` header file is part of the C standard library and contains declarations for mathematical functions and macros.

+* Some commonly used functions defined in `math.h` include `sin`, `cos`, and `tan` for trigonometric calculations; `exp`, `log`, and `log10` for exponential and logarithmic calculations; `pow` and `sqrt` for power and square root calculations; and `ceil`, `floor`, and `round` for rounding numbers.

+* By including the `math.h` header file in a C program, you can use these mathematical functions in your code.
+Note that you may need to link against the math library when compiling your program by adding the `-lm` flag to the command line when invoking the compiler.

+## what is GCC

+  **GCC stands for **GNU Compiler Collection**.
+It is a collection of compilers for various programming languages, including C and C++ ⁴.
+GCC is used to compile source code into executable programs.
+It takes the source code written in a high-level programming language and translates it into machine code that can be executed by a computer ³.
+The GNU Compiler Collection was initiated by the Free Software Foundation and is now steered by an independent steering committee ¹**.

+* (1) gcc command in Linux with examples - GeeksforGeeks. https://www.geeksforgeeks.org/gcc-command-in-linux-with-examples/.
+* (2) A detailed explanation of the compiler GCC stages for rookies. https://medium.com/nerd-for-tech/a-detailed-explanation-of-the-compiler-gcc-stages-for-rookies-f768b595933d.
+* (3) Basic Information about GCC - IIT Bombay. https://www.cse.iitb.ac.in/grc/intdocs/gcc-basic-info.html.